 Canada is both a significant consumer and supplier of energy.
 Substantial energy infrastructure has been developed over decades to gather, process, and ship energy to domestic and export markets.

-Oil and Natural Gas Liquids Infrastructure Highlights
+Crude Oil and Natural Gas Liquids Infrastructure Highlights

 - There are more than 840,000 km of transmission, gathering, and distribution pipelines in Canada.
 The pipeline network delivers natural gas, natural gas liquids, and crude oil for domestic use and export.